ClaireCJS/clairecjs_bat/docs/audit-music-batch.md

 - temp transcription files, VAD scratch files, `.m3u8`, `.xmp`
 - archive/do-not-play folder compliance

+## Metadata Conventions

+- Featured artists stay in the artist string, using lowercase `feat`: `Main Artist feat Guest`.
+- Use that same full string for `artist` and `albumartist` on loose singles/MISC tracks.
+- Keep the `title` clean: do not add `(feat Guest)` to the title unless the release title itself is an explicit version/remix label.

 ## Non-Goals

 This script does not search the internet, pick album covers, listen to audio,